elliotclowes/learnt.me/Welcome.md

 ## What is this site?

 *Learnt.me* is a collection of my notes turned into a website.
-But it’s much more than that.
-It’s me and my brain in digital form.
-On this website I add things I’ve learn, book highlights that inspire me, great articles I’ve read, a ‘life log’, and my personal preferences on everything from furniture to living life.
+It's essentially my brain in digital form.
+Within these pages are things I’ve learnt, book highlights that inspire me, great articles I’ve read, a ‘life log’, and my personal preferences on everything from furniture to living life.
 This site will forever be a work in progress. [[About This Site|More in-depth info here]].

 ## What am I up to right now?

 Updated: **May 23rd, 2024**

-- I'm about  [News UK](https://en.wikipedia.org/wiki/News_UK) as a Business Analyst.
+- I'm about 7 or so months in at [News UK](https://en.wikipedia.org/wiki/News_UK), working as a Business Analyst.
-	- There's a lot to learn and I've hit my first 'blocks' after being there for two months now.
-	- I'm really enjoying working from home two days a week.
-I find an office a distracting environment.
-So when I work from home I can get more work done.
-It doesn't always work like this.
-But I like my office days to be my meetings days and my WFH ones my deep work days.
-- I'm still trying to get my health of track.
-	- I've been failing though.
-	- This is is probably the longest continuous time I've spent 'unhealthy'.
-And it's starting to show I think.
-I've had some stomach pain and I feel nausea sometimes.
-Not a good sign!
-I'm currently going through the healthcare system to look into it more.
+- I continue to fail to improve my health.
+These bad habits are *sticky*.
+I'm hoping my trip to [[Seville, Spain|Seville]] at the end of May will give me a bit of a 'reset' and when I get back to the UK I can start afresh.

 *You can see previous 'what am I up to right now' entries in the [[What am I up to - Archive|archive]].*